DSLR vs. Point-and-Shoot Cameras

 What is a DSLR Camera?

-A DSLR, or digital single-lens reflex, the camera is a digital camera that uses a mirror inside the camera body to reflect light from the lens to the optical viewfinder.
+A DSLR, or digital single-lens reflex, is a digital camera that uses a mirror inside the camera body to reflect light from the lens to the optical viewfinder.
 Alternatively, the DSLR will pass light onto the image sensor, capturing the image by moving the mirror aside.
 Either way, the mechanism allows you to see what you are shooting through the lens itself, without lag.
 One of the main differences between P&S and DSLR cameras is that digital DSLR cameras can use interchangeable lenses.

 DSLR Camera